Olympics-Scandal-hit Tokyo looks to final torchbearer to mend battered image | Sports-Games

 And former Tokyo 2020 chief Yoshiro Mori was forced to quit early this year after he made sexist comments about women talking too much.
 Japan has also come under fire for holding the Olympics in the midst of the pandemic.
 Two thirds of people said they doubted that Japan could host a safe Games, with more than half saying they opposed the Olympics going ahead, according to a recent poll https://www.asahi.com/ajw/articles/14398398.

-Tokyo 2020 organisers said three more athletes had tested positive for COVID-19 bring the total to 11 since July 2.
-All Olympic related cases, including officials and media, rose by 19 to 106.
-"I have no fear because everybody is tested every day and we all do our own things," Kellie Harringtion a boxer and Team Ireland flag bearer said at a press conference.
+Tokyo 2020 organisers said three more athletes had tested positive for COVID-19, bringing the total to 11 since July 2.
+All Olympic related cases, including officials and media, rose by 19 to 106, the biggest one-day gain yet.
+"I have no fear because everybody is tested every day and we all do our own things," Kellie Harrington, a boxer and Team Ireland flag bearer said at a press conference.
 "If you start worrying about that, you may as well pack your bags and go home like, you’ve got to focus on the competition."

+Tokyo on Friday announced 1,359 new COVID-19 cases, 88 more than the same day last week, the 34th straight week on week increase.
+Japan's government declared the city's fourth state of emergency this month in a bid to slow infections.
+TORCHBEARER MATERIAL

-With an Haitian father and Japanese mother, Osaka represents a more modern and diverse Japan and is a voice supporting racial and gender equality in a ceremony where many countries are promoting athletes with a message of diversity.
+Naomi Osaka, 23 With an Haitian father and Japanese mother, Osaka represents a more modern and diverse Japan and is a voice supporting racial and gender equality in a ceremony where many countries are promoting athletes with a message of diversity.
 Named by Time magazine as one of the most influential people in the world for the past two years, she is Japan's most recognizable athlete.
-Ichiro Suzuki, 47

-An icon of Japanese baseball, Suzuki won fame both in Japan and the United States as a player of the Seattle Mariners and New York Yankees.
+Ichiro Suzuki, 47 An icon of Japanese baseball, Suzuki won fame both in Japan and the United States as a player of the Seattle Mariners and New York Yankees.
 His move to the United States garnered criticism at home, but he won over skeptics with a career that saw him in 2016 reach 3,000 hits, a feat only a handful of players have achieved.
-Known for his focus and hard work he is often held up as a symbol for children to aspire to.
-Shohei Ohtani, 27
+Known for his focus and hard work he is often held up as a role model for children to aspire to.

-The baseball all rounder is the latest Japanese player to score big in the United States after joining the Los Angelese Angels in 2018.
+Shohei Ohtani, 27 The baseball all rounder is the latest Japanese player to score big in the United States after joining the Los Angeles Angels in 2018.
 Earning the nickname Shotime, the left-hand batter and right-handed pitcher is known for his good looks and cool demeanor.
-Tadahiro Nomura, 46

-The judo champion is son of an Olympic gold medalist, who began learning the Japanese martial art when he was a child.
+Tadahiro Nomura, 46 The judo champion is son of an Olympic gold medalist, who began learning the Japanese martial art when he was a child.
 Nomura picked up his first Olympic gold medal in Atlanta in 1996, followed by his second in 2000 and a third four years later to become the first person to take three consecutive judo golds.
-Kosuke Kitajima, 38

-The two-time breaststroke gold medalist and former world record holder retired in 2016, but remains a popular figure in Japan, appearing on television as a commentator and celebrity.
+Kosuke Kitajima, 38 The two-time breaststroke gold medalist and former world record holder retired in 2016, but remains a popular figure in Japan, appearing on television as a commentator and celebrity.
 He is also the general manager of the Tokyo Frogs, a professional swim team that competes around the world and is active in promoting swimming lessons for children.
-Saori Yoshida, 38

-Olympic wrestling champion who also won 13 straight world championships, she is admired for dedication to a sport she began aged 3 with a strict training schedule that was overseen by her father, a one-time national champion.
-She is know for her lobbying to keep wrestling as an event in the 2020 Games after the International Olympic Committee said it was considering dropping the sport.
-RECOVERY
+Saori Yoshida, 38 Three-time Olympic wrestling gold medallist who also won 13 straight world championships, she is admired for her dedication to a sport she began aged three with a strict training schedule that was overseen by her father, a one-time national champion.
+She is known for her lobbying to keep wrestling as an event in the 2020 Games after the International Olympic Committee said it was considering dropping the sport.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)